mpigsley/sectors-without-number/README.md

 ## Feature Requests & Bugs

-Feel free to [open an issue](https://github.com/mpigsley/sectors-without-number/issues/new) if you there is a feature you'd like to or something is broken.
+Feel free to [open an issue](https://github.com/mpigsley/sectors-without-number/issues/new) if there is a feature you'd like to see or something is broken.
 Pull requests are always welcome.

 ## Development